royludo/SFBIStats/README.md

 The fuzzy subtypes 'CDD autre' and 'CDI autre' have been excluded.
 So beware that the information displayed in these charts may not be the most accurate there is.
 Use with caution.

-lexical_analysis_1:
+lexical_analysis 1-11:

-Generated with the [word_cloud module](https://github.com/amueller/word_cloud) using the content of the job offers.
+Generated with the [word_cloud module](https://github.com/amueller/word_cloud) using the titles of the job offers.

-lexical_analysis_2:

-This is just an example of what the lexical_analysis module can do.
-Some programming languages have been chosen to illustrate it.

-lexical_analysis_3:

-See lexical_analysis_1.
-Generated only with the titles of the job offers.
+Types and subtypes of contracts are specified in each image title.

 ### Code